COAST-Lab/Open-Water-Level/Firmware/readme.md

 # Getting Started with Cell-Enabled Water Level Sensing
 ## Particle and Visual Studio

+1. Download Visual Studio (the one with the blue icon, not purple) [here](https://code.visualstudio.com/).
-1. Download Particle Workbench [here](https://www.particle.io/workbench/) and create an account as a student using your email
+2. Download Particle Workbench [here](https://www.particle.io/workbench/) and create an account as a student using your email.
+Make sure you have Visual Studio installed prior to running the installer
-2. Download visual studio (the one with the blue icon, not purple) [here](https://code.visualstudio.com/).
+	- The installer says that it will install VS along with Particle, but this does not work properly and will fail if VS is not installed first.
 3. Log into Particle on Visual Studio, if it doesn’t automatically (this is important because it won’t let you install necessary libraries without being logged in)
 ## Useful commands